resthub/resthub.org/backbone-stack.rst

 		template: _.template(todoTemplate),

 		render: function() {
-			// todoTemplate a function that take context (labels, model) and return the dynamaized output. var result = this.template(this.model.toJSON());
+			// todoTemplate a function that take context (labels, model) and return the dynamized output. var result = this.template(this.model.toJSON());
 			$(this.el).html(result);
 			return this;